chrisg83/Twitter-Cards/README.md

 This is just a simple function call that allows you to put in the correct call names for whatever options you want.
 **Note only a few of them are required to work.  **

-Open you Header.php for the theme, should really be a sub-theme in most cases.
+Open you Header.php for the theme/sub-theme,
+*Remember This should really be a sub-theme in most cases so its not removed with your next update.*

 Then Copy and past the attached php code just above the line: "<?php wp_head(); ?>"